Northern Virginia Bicycle Resources

 How do I get a path or bike lane on a street?

-VDOT works with the Bicycle and Pedestrian Plan from each Locality to determine what is added.
-Contact your supervisor or councilman's office.
+VDOT works with the Bicycle and Pedestrian Plan from each Locality to determine what is added on our roads.
+Contact your local bicycle pedestrian contact person here.
+You can also contact your County Supervisor or City Councilman's office.

 Where do I report a problem?